MicrosoftDocs/CommunityToolkit/docs/maui/native-library-interop/get-started.md

 Once you've made these changes, you can rebuild the Binding project, and the new API will be ready to use from your .NET MAUI project.

 > [!NOTE]
-> Binding projects for Mac/iOS are not using source generators, and so the project system and inteillisense may not know about the new API's until you've rebuilt the binding project, and reloaded the solution so that the project reference picks up the newer assembly.
+> Binding projects for Mac/iOS are not using source generators, and so the project system and intellisense may not know about the new API's until you've rebuilt the binding project, and reloaded the solution so that the project reference picks up the newer assembly.
 Your app project should still compile regardless of intellisense errors.

 ### Android